 Council informs the community of its decision regarding a DA through a "Notice of Determination".
-This notice informs whether the DA was approved or refused and if approved the conditions of consent.
+This notice informs whether the DA was approved or refused and if approved, the conditions of consent.

-Council provides this determination notice direct to the applicant and includes this information in the application's assessment report on the DAs online website.
+Council provides this determination notice direct to the applicant and includes this information in the application's assessment report on the DAs online porta da.ballina.nsw.gov.au